NEWS FROM RIGHT HERE

 Key requests:

-- Co-create a resilient territory with the SDC and the business community
+• Work with the SDC and the business community to build a resilient region

 Recognized as an innovation zone, District Central must see this designation take shape through structuring projects and dedicated resources.